mathias-munk/FindYourDesk/Portfolio/SystemDesign.md

 Students and administrators need a straightforward, easy to use UI for each of the subsystems which visually represent our products concept and functionality.
 We designed our system to comply with this, but also focussed on meeting the requirements of all the different user stories for our product.

-One of the 3 subsystems of our product is the desktop application that administrators can use to design rooms, add tables and chairs, and view maintenance reports.
+The first of our three sub-systems is the desktop application that administrators can use to design rooms, add tables and chairs, and view maintenance reports.
 Some examples of user stories for this are:

 - _An administrator wants to create new study spaces at their university and display this information to students, so they open the desktop application and add a new study space.
 This includes creating rooms, desks, chairs and buildings and being able to manage the IDs of these separate entities._